-ADN applications must be submitted by January 6, 2014.
+ADN priority applications must be submitted by January 6, 2014.
 Final deadline for all applications is March 14, 2014

 All students entering the Associate Degree Nursing (ADN) program must first be accepted into the Practical Nursing Program.
 See the Practical Nursing Program information for those requirements and the admission process.
 During the second semester of the Practical Nursing Program, those students who wish to become a Registered Nurse (RN) may apply for admission to the Associate Degree Nursing program.
 Currently licensed LPN’s may receive credit for their first year of nursing courses (see Track 2 below).

-Applications are available in the Career & Advising Office or click on the link below.
+Applications are available in the Career & Advising Office only.

 Application deadline for priority consideration is Jan 6th.
 Final deadline for all applications March 14, 2014.
 Classes will begin the following summer.
 Applicants for the ADN program will enter through one of the following tracks:

 TRACK 1: (Currently enrolled PN Students)